nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 On the first startup, the container will perform an initialization sequence:

 - If the mounted volume is empty (first run), Access Point will generate default configuration files and security materials.
 This includes generating **self-signed certificates** for TLS and for message signing/encryption.
-It's possible to provide your own certificates, as explained later in the TLS and Certificates section.
+It's possible to provide your own certificates, as explained later in the [Supplying and Updating Certificates](#72-supplying-and-updating-certificates) section.
 These are placed in the `/var/opt/harmony-ap/etc` directory (symlinked from `/etc/harmony-ap` inside the container).
-The self-signed certificate allows the service to run immediately with TLS and secure messaging capabilities, though it will not be trusted by clients until you replace it with a CA-signed cert (see TLS and Certificates section).
+The self-signed certificate allows the service to run immediately with TLS and secure messaging capabilities, though it will not be trusted by clients until you replace it with a CA-signed cert (see [Certificate Trust and Exchange](#74-certificate-trust-and-exchange) section).
 - The container will connect to MySQL using the provided environment variables.
 If the database schema is empty (first time setup), it will create the necessary tables and initial data.
 This includes default settings and an **administrator user account** for the admin UI.
 - **Admin Credentials:** The admin account (used to log into Access Point's web interface) is created at first startup.
 The username is "harmony" by default (unless changed in configuration).
 For the initial password, if you did not specify one via environment, the system will generate a random password and log it.
 In that case, check the container logs for a message on first startup that displays the generated admin password.
 For security, as the password was logged to the console, you should change it via the admin UI.
 As a best practice, consider setting a strong password via the `ADMIN_PASSWORD` environment variable on first run so you know the credential upfront (the container will then use that instead of generating one, and it will not be logged).
 - Once initialization is complete, Access Point will deploy its web application and start listening on port 8443.
 At this point, the container should be "Up" and healthy.